openbroadcaster/openbroadcaster.github.io/gettingStarted.md

  * Background/foreground color and font options are designed to enhance accessibility of the interface using bright/dark contrast settings or using dyslexia friendly fonts.
 These settings are __not__ system-wide.
 Each user may choose their own theme and font settings.

 ### Create Default Playlist
-If a Player cannot locate a schedule of media to be played, it will play the DPL in a loop to avoid dead air.
+If a Player cannot locate a schedule of media to be played, it will play the Default Playlist (DPL) in a loop to avoid dead air.
 Using the `playlist` menu to create a new playlist:

-1. Provide a `Name` and `Description` for the Default Playlist (DPL).
+1. Provide a `Name` and `Description` for the (DPL).
 1. From the media sidebar tab, __drag and drop__ selections to the DPL.
 As items are added to the list of Playlist Items, the `Total Duration` for all items on the Playlist is updated.
 Add items to the Playlist until the desired duration is achieved.
 See [Server Documentation](/Server/#playlist) for more details on composing Playlists.

 ### Provision The Player